Ergodicity of Sublinear Markovian Semigroups: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Z.J.
-Chen, L.X.
-Cheng, Z.L.
-Liu, S.G.
-Peng and B. Qu for useful conversations.
-We would like to acknowledge the financial support of Royal Society Newton Advanced Fellowship NA150344.
+We are grateful to the anonymous referees for their constructive comments which helped us to improve the paper substantially.
+We would like to acknowledge the financial support of Royal Society Newton Fund grant NA15034 and an EPSRC grant (ref.
+EP/S005293/2).